Waste Reduction Week 2025

 When and how are the winners announced?

-Winners will be notified by email on Monday, April 7th, 2025.
+Winners will be notified by email in mid-November 2025.
 Ecology North will share winners on this website and on our social media channels.

 I still have questions.
 Where do I go?